 So, how should we address the issue of insulin access and affordability?
-Charitable donations from global manufacturers fall far short of a long-term solution and often serve merely as opportunistic publicity exercises [120]. legitimate questions There are about whether biotechnology aligns with the goals articulated by many countries since the end of the Second World War, including insulin self-sufficiency, or if smaller-scale methods and public ownership might better support this objective and meet the needs of insulin users.
+Charitable donations from global manufacturers fall far short of a long-term solution and often serve merely as opportunistic publicity exercises [120].
+There are legitimate questions about whether biotechnology aligns with the goals articulated by many countries since the end of the Second World War, including insulin selfsufficiency, or if smaller-scale methods and public ownership might better support this objective and meet the needs of insulin users.
 Increased competition in the private sector may not be as practical as a public or quasi-public manufacturer, a situation that existed in many countries before the rise of austerity and privatisation in the 1980s.